aliuosio/mage2.docker/README.md

     cp config_blueprints/.env.sample .env

     # only needed if you want to install Magento 2 on first build
+    # the project folder has to be empty
     cp config_blueprints/auth.json.sample .docker/php/conf/auth.json

     # the domain mage2.doc is saved to your /etc/hosts file